 Volunteers tend to report gratification with knowing that their time is being given to babies who need it.
-Interestingly, people who volunteer to hold the babies in particular, report that their time with the babies are very soothing and have a therapeutic effect on them as well.
+Interestingly, people who volunteer to hold the babies in particular, report that their time with the babies is very soothing and have a therapeutic effect on them as well.

-Amazingly, volunteering in general has been shown to help with stress, increase self-confidence, and it is even thought to decrease the risk of depression.
+Amazingly, volunteering, in general, has been shown to help with stress, increase self-confidence, and it is even thought to decrease the risk of depression.